fioprotocol/fips/fip-3.md

   * Unencrypted:
     * Payee FIO Public Key.
 This will allow Payee to locate their own requests.
     * Payee's FIO Address.
 This will be used to deduct bundled transactions.
-    * Auto-generated FIO Request ID sam as now.
+    * Auto-generated FIO Request ID same as now.
   * Hashed:
     * Payer's FIO Public Key hashed using [Hash Function A](https://github.com/fioprotocol/fiojs/blob/3b3604bb148043dfb7e7c2982f4146a59d43afbe/src/tests/encryption-fio.test.ts#L65) and Secret + Payer's FIO Public Key as initialization vector.
 This will be used by Payer to find requests that are for them.
   * Encrypted with Secret + random IV